dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 DOSBox Staging window first to "capture" the mouse so you can move the crosshair-shaped in-game cursor.

-To "release" the "captured" mouse cursor, middle-click on your mouse, or press the ++ctrl+f10++ shortcut (++cmd+f10++ on macOS).
+To "release" the "captured" mouse cursor, middle-click on your mouse or press the ++ctrl+f10++ shortcut (++cmd+f10++ on macOS).
 The title bar of the DOSBox Staging window informs you about the current mouse capture state.